capaj/node-redlock/README.md

 [![Current Version](https://badgen.net/npm/v/redlock)](https://npm.im/redlock)
 [![Supported Node.js Versions](https://badgen.net/npm/node/redlock)](https://npm.im/redlock)

+### This is not maintained anymore.
+Please use this fork [https://github.com/sesamecare/redlock](https://github.com/sesamecare/redlock) instead.

 # Redlock

 This is a node.js implementation of the [redlock](http://redis.io/topics/distlock) algorithm for distributed redis locks.
 It provides strong guarantees in both single-redis and multi-redis environments, and provides fault tolerance through use of multiple independent redis instances or clusters.